aaugustin/mtefd/multiple-template-engines.rst

        {# language: jinja2 #}

-   This would work like charset declaration in Python modules.
-It's marginally less ugly than option 1.
+   This works like charset declaration in Python modules.
 Unfortunately, due to the way template engines are implemented, Django would have to locate the template, figure out which engine it uses, and then the engine would locate the template again, load it and render it.
-   That would restrict engines to selection mechanisms that Django implements.
-   That would also introduce an unhealthy amount of duplication and possibly some inconsistencies.
+That would restrict engines to selection mechanisms that Django implements and introduce an unhealthy amount of duplication as well as a risk of inconsistencies.

 3. Convention: the file extension would define which engine to use.
 That's a pragmatic solution.
 Ruby on Rails would likely take this route.